-14 Developer shall locate and maintain all existing survey monuments, including section line, right-15 of-way, and roadway monuments.
-Developer shall re-establish all disturbed monuments in 16 accordance with Arizona State Board of Technical Registration Arizona Revised Statutes Title 17 33 and the Arizona Boundary Survey Minimum Standards.
-Developer acknowledges and agrees 18 that the referencing and re-setting of any impacted aliquot corners and major street 19 monumentation must be signed and stamped by the Survey Manager.

-Developer shall set all ROW monuments in accordance with ADOT Intermodal Transportation Division Engineering Technical Group Engineering Survey Section Manual of Field Surveys.
+- 14 Developer shall locate and maintain all existing survey monuments, including section line, right- - of-way, and roadway monuments.
+Developer shall re-establish all disturbed monuments in - 16 accordance with Arizona State Board of Technical Registration Arizona Revised Statutes Title - 17 33 and the Arizona Boundary Survey Minimum Standards.
+Developer shall ensure that the - 18 referencing and re-setting of any impacted aliquot corners and major street monumentation is - 19 signed and stamped by the Survey Manager. - 20 Developer shall set all ROW monuments in accordance with ADOT Intermodal Transportation - 21 Division Engineering Technical Group Engineering Survey Section Manual of Field Surveys.